ertekin-research-group/Dismai-Bench/README.md

 1. [Disordered LSC-LCO interface](https://github.com/ertekin-research-group/Dismai-Bench/tree/main/benchmark/int)
 2. [Amorphous silicon](https://github.com/ertekin-research-group/Dismai-Bench/tree/main/benchmark/a_Si)
 3. [Disordered stainless steel alloy](https://github.com/ertekin-research-group/Dismai-Bench/tree/main/benchmark/alloy)

+It is recommended to run benchmarking on multiple cpus instead of your own PC to speed up the process.
+The scripts are written to facilitate parallel jobs.

 ## Citations
 *Please cite the appropriate paper(s) if used in your work:*